 • Serve very small portions to start to avoid overwhelming them.

-• Include 1-2 safe foods they usually like in each meal to function as safety nets in case they don’t like the main dish.
+• Include one or two safe foods they usually like in each meal to function as safety nets in case they don’t like the main dish.

 toddler-breakfast-with-peanut-butter-toast